MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rplugin.md

 * *output_schema*: A `type` literal that defines the output schema of the tabular data, returned by the R code.
     * The format is: `typeof(`*ColumnName*`:` *ColumnType* [, ...]`)`, for example: `typeof(col1:string, col2:long)`.
-    * To extend the input schema, use the following syntax: `typeof(*, col1:string, col2:long)`
+    * To extend the input schema, use the following syntax: `typeof(*, col1:string, col2:long)`.
 * *script*: A `string` literal that is the valid R script to be executed.
 * *script_parameters*: An optional `dynamic` literal which is a property bag of name/value pairs to be passed to the R script as the reserved `kargs` dictionary (see [Reserved R variables](#reserved-r-variables)).
 * *hint.distribution*: An optional hint for the plugin's execution to be distributed across multiple cluster nodes.
    Default: `single`.
-    * `single`: A single instance of the script will run over the entire query data
+    * `single`: A single instance of the script will run over the entire query data.
     * `per_node`: If the query before the R block is distributed, an instance of the script will run on each node over the data that it contains.

 ### Reserved R variables